michael092749/michael092749/README.md

 ## About Me

 - 🌱 My name is Michael.
 I am an Honors student in Electrical Engineering
-- ⚡ I have experience in C++, Python, and JavaScript, and I am enthusiastic about delving into the world of Machine Learning and exploring the profound impact its solutions can have.
+- ⚡ I have experience with C++, Python, and JavaScript, and I am enthusiastic about delving into the world of Machine Learning and exploring the profound impact its solutions can have.
 - 🔭 My insatiable passion for acquiring new skills drives me to tackle complex challenges head-on.
 I am constantly seeking opportunities to expand my knowledge and expertise.
 - 🛠 I love to explore new technologies and leverage them to solve real-life problems
 - 🌟 I am actively seeking job opportunities in the fields of Software Engineering and Machine Learning.